Sysco (SYY) Q1 2018 Results - Earnings Call Transcript

 Thomas L. Bené - Sysco Corp.

-We continue to feel very good about the growth that we've had in the both local and as I mentioned change in multi-unit.
+We continue to feel very good about the growth that we've had in the – both local, and as I mentioned, change in multi-unit.

 Shane Higgins - Deutsche Bank Securities, Inc.